GLOBAL MARKETS-Global shares rise as earnings boost, U.S. dollar hits 20-year high

 The euro hit a five-year low against the dollar of $1.04695 EUR=EBS before paring losses.
 It was still on track for its worst monthly performance since January 2015.

-The weaker yen and euro pushed the dollar index as high as 103.930 =USD, its highest level since December 2002.
+The weaker yen and euro pushed the dollar index to 103.930 =USD, its highest level since December 2002.

-U.S. government bonds rose after signs of strength in the U.S. job market outweighed an expected decline in economic growth in the first quarter.
+Benchmark 10-year Treasury yields rose to near their highest levels of the year on Thursday after signs of strength in the U.S. job market outweighed an unexpected decline in economic growth in the first quarter.
 US/

+A separate report from the Labor Department on Thursday showed initial claims for state unemployment benefits fell 5,000 to a seasonally adjusted 180,000 for the week ended April 23, suggesting that the U.S. economy is putting the Omicron wave of the coronavirus behind it.

 Investors expect that U.S. rates are rising and that next week's Federal Reserve meeting will bring the first of several consecutive 50-basis-point hikes.
 FEDWATCH

-German representatives to the European Union are no longer objecting a full Russian oil embargo as long as Berlin is given time to secure alternative supplies, the Wall Street Journal reported on Thursday.
+Germany hopes to find a way within days to replace Russian oil with supplies from other sources, Economy Minister Robert Habeck said on Tuesday, adding that Germany could then cope with an EU embargo on Russian oil imports.

 Germany is heavily reliant on Russian energy imports and had previously opposed a full ban.
-O/R

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh